 LLMs.txt for AI Code Generation Agents

-This is the content of the llms-full.txt file for the Fireproof project.
+Below is the content of the llms-mini.txt file for the Fireproof project.
 In constrained environments, use the smaller llms.txt file.
 Learn more about llms.txt at llmstxt.org.

 Fireproof is a lightweight embedded document database with encrypted live sync, designed to make browser apps easy.
 Use it in any JavaScript environment with a unified API that works both in React (with hooks) and as a standalone core API.